 With an increase in demand for cybersecurity program data, information security leaders must be prepared to move seamlessly between high-level overviews and more granular KPIs.
 This ability to move through program data without an audience having to sift through a comprehensive report is critical - whether reporting to the Board, C-suite, or more technical leadership, CISOs must be prepared for more in-depth questions and have the data to support it.

 Security leaders today are expected to deliver key performance metrics to a wider range of audiences - from technical leaders to business leaders and the Board.
-With that comes the need to illustrate cybersecurity program data in a way that is palatable and usable by each of these audiences.
+With that comes the need to illustrate cybersecurity program data in a way that is usable and easy to understand by each of these audiences.
 Security teams were once able to generate static reports when the reporting audience was limited and those presentations were confined to an annual basis, no longer.
 Today, security leaders and their teams need the ability to generate reports and visualizations for audiences on the fly to fit the necessary contexts.
-Automated dashboards that leverage integrated cybersecurity program data across all facets - audit, IT risk, third party risk management, compliance, and governance - are the only way for security leaders to meet these emerging needs.
+Automated dashboards such as cybersecurity KPI dashboards that leverage integrated cybersecurity program data across all facets - audit, IT risk, third party risk management, compliance, and governance - are the only way for security leaders to meet these emerging needs.

 IRM Makes Dynamic Cybersecurity Dashboards Possible